 - Lightly salt to taste (sea salt or pink Himalayan)

 - Add the bones, veggies and spices (except the salt) to the crock pot.
-The veggies can be chopped as needed.
+The veggies can be chopped if desired.

 - Fill the crock pot with fresh water until it is just about full.